sls1005/nim-casting/README.md

 ```

 ### Note
-+ Consider using the built-in `cast` keyword instead.
-This module should only be used where `cast` fails, or is inappropriate to be used.
++ When you have to cast something, please use the built-in keyword `cast` if possible.
+This library should only be used where `cast` fails, or is inappropriate to use.

 ### Warning
 + Some of the `proc`s provided by this module allow performing unsafe operations.
 Please be sure of knowing what you are doing with them.